nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to undo the previous operation
+1. User requests to undo the previous operation.
-2. System reverts the results of the last command executed by the user Use case ends.
+2. System reverts the results of the last command executed by the user.
+Use case ends.

 **Extensions**